×

 When we asked people why foreigners move to Stavanger, they responded:

 "Stavanger is an attractive destination for expats due to its stunning natural beauty, vibrant culture, and excellent quality of life.
 The city is located on the southwestern coast of Norway, surrounded by mountains, fjords, and islands, making it a great place to explore the outdoors.
 Stavanger also has a thriving economy, with a strong focus on the oil and gas industry, as well as a vibrant cultural scene with a variety of festivals, museums, and galleries.
 Additionally, the city offers excellent educational opportunities, with a number of international schools and universities.
-Finally, Stavanger is known for its high standard of living, with a low cost of living and a high quality of life," wrote one expat living in Stavanger.
+Finally, Stavanger is known for its high standard of living, with a low cost of living and a high quality of life," mentioned an expat living in Stavanger.

 About the Author